 Fantasy Genre: typically features the use of magic or other supernatural phenomena in the plot, setting, or theme.
 Magical or mythological creatures often feature, as well as races other than humans, such as elves, dwarves, or goblins.
 The worlds within fantasy books are usually medieval in style, both in terms of technology and culture.

-What does this mean in terms of sci-fi?
+What does this mean in terms of science fiction?
 So, the main and crucial difference between the two genres is the use of magic and the types of technology used.
 Science fiction is going to be using science as their magic.
 It is the principle guiding the story.
-The technology is going to be advanced and completely man made.
-You’re going to have other races or civilizations, but they’re going to be “advanced” with their own technologies.
-You’re not going to be getting as diverse set of cultures.
+The technology is going to be advanced and man-made.
+You’re going to have other races or civilizations, but they will be “advanced” with their own technologies.
+You’re not going to be getting a diverse set of cultures.
 Robots and technology are more common than other species.

 Fantasy on the other hand is going to be using older technology and will have magic on its side.
 Magic is one, or the, main driving force of your universe.
 Everybody has it or is trying to get it.
 Your creatures and/or other species are going to be more plentiful and diverse.

 Those are the main differences between the two genres.
 To put it in really simple terms, science fiction is going to be grounded in reality and can be possible, but fantasy is not grounded in reality and hence cannot be possible.

 Like science fiction, there are two types of fantasy that your tale can fall into.
 The first is high fantasy and the second is low fantasy.
 Let’s take a look at both of them in a bit more depth:

 High Fantasy: take place in different worlds, with different natures, that are mostly unconnected to the real world.
 Will generally include these elements: